USA Today College — 2016

 “America’s top colleges”

-For the third consecutive year, Forbes gave Hollins an “A” financial grade.
+For the fourth consecutive year, Forbes gave Hollins an “A” financial grade.

 2016 Best Schools